-Students involved in co-curricular and extra-curricular activities such as band and athletics can lose their eligibility for violation of the School rules.
+Students involved in co-curricular and extracurricular activities such as band and athletics can lose their eligibility for violation of the School rules.

-If a student commits a crime while under the School's jurisdiction, s/he may be subject to school disciplinary action as well as action through local law enforcement.
+If a student commits a crime while under the School's jurisdiction, the student may be subject to school disciplinary action as well as action through local law enforcement.